okmoses/text-passives/README.md

 ## Build/run locally
+note that the en_core_web_lg trained model is over 700MB, so you may need to increase docker resource allocation for build to succeed

     docker build -t text-passives-image .
     docker run -d --name text-passives -p 1234:80 text-passives-image // (replace 1234 with the port you want the container to expose)